-As in most of the modern literature on such reforms, behavioral responses are estimated using a difference-in-differences approach comparing treated and untreated workers from before to after the reform, supported by a set of transparent graphs.
+Informed by our model and descriptive evidence, we provide a quasi-experimental study of earnings elasticities using firm×occupation switchers.
+The analysis is based on a recent tax reform experiment in Denmark: a reduction in the marginal tax rate above an income threshold located at around the 70th percentile of the distribution.
+The tax rate reduction was large, about 11pp.5 We estimate behavioral responses using difference-in-differences and triple-differences approaches.
 Considering the full population of treated workers, we find clear and precisely estimated earnings responses to taxes.
-The magnitude of these responses is modest, however, with an elasticity of earnings with respect to the net-of-tax rate of about 0.1.
-We then split the data into job movers and job stayers, showing that the small average response masks striking heterogeneity: job movers feature large responses - an elasticity of 0.4-0.5 - while job stayers feature precisely estimated zero responses.
+However, the average response is modest in elasticity terms.
+We then split the data into job movers and job stayers, showing that the small average response masks striking heterogeneity: job movers feature large responses - an elasticity of 0.4-0.5 - while job stayers feature no responses.
 Because a minority of workers switch in any given year, the large switcher elasticity is consistent with a small average elasticity.
 We also consider the effect of the tax reform on the probability of switching, finding no effect on this margin.
 This is consistent with our theoretical model in which the switching probability, even when endogenously set by firms, does not respond to income taxes.